iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.4/report.md

 > Its ok<br> :date: __2021-01-12 02:15:18__

 > All of these apps need to work together, not try to supercede each other.
 People who travel should not need to switch which app is doing sensing depending on which state they are in.
 If this is the fault of state health departments, they need to stop the bickering and all work together<br> :date: __2021-01-06 04:16:14__

-> I will say, recently in our area we've had an outbreak.
-The app was scanning daily to see if anyone in the vicinity had reported symptoms.
-This will only work if everyone down loads this and enters symptoms or lack thereof often.<br> :date: __2021-01-06 02:02:53__